Hinds County, Mississippi: Demographics

-With a population of 8,645 at the 1830 United States census, the county's population has experienced growth to an initial historic high of 250,000 in 1980; its second historic high was 254,441 at the 1990 census.
+With a population of 8,645 at the 1830 census, the county's population has experienced growth to an initial historic high of 250,000 in 1980; its second historic high was 254,441 at the 1990 census.
 Since then, its population has fluctuated to 250,800 in 2000 and 245,285 in 2010.
 At the 2020 census, its population was 227,742, locally reflecting a drop in the state's overall population.

 Race and ethnicity

-With the trend of greater diversification in the United States leading up to and following the 2020 census, the county and state's population declined with non-Hispanic whites and overall; for contrast, in 2010, non-Hispanic whites made up 28.4% of the population, yet in 2020 they declined to 25.5% of the population.
-Historic minorities in the county and state increased in population.
-The 2020 census reported 69.2% of its population was Black or African American, 0.2% Native American, 1.0% Asian, nil% Pacific Islander, 2.3% of two or more races, and 2.0% Hispanic or Latino of any race.
+With the trend of greater diversification in the United States leading up to and following the 2020 census, the population of non-Hispanic whites declined from 37.0% of the population in 2000 to 25.5% of the population in 2020.
+The 2020 census reported 69.2% of its population was Black or African American, 0.2% Native American, 1.0% Asian, nil% Pacific Islander, 2.0% of two or more races, and 2.0% Hispanic or Latino of any race.

 Law enforcement

 The Hinds County Sheriffs Department provides police services to areas of the county that are unincorporated or in municipalities that do not have their own local police force.
 It was founded on January 1, 1928.

 Tyrone Lewis took office January 3, 2012, taking over from Malcolm E. McMillin who had held the role for 20 years.
-Victor Mason defeated Tyrone Lewis August 4, 2015 as Lewis sought another term.
+Victor Mason defeated Tyrone Lewis August 4, 2015, as Lewis sought another term.
 Mason went on to secure the Office November 3, 2015.
 Mason defeated 3 other candidates securing more than seventy percent of the vote.
 Victor Mason was defeated in the Democratic Primary on August 27, 2019, by Lee D. Vance.
 On August 4, 2021, Sheriff Lee Vance was found deceased at his home after contracting COVID-19.
 The current sheriff is Tyree Jones, elected November 23, 2021.

-Government

-Hinds County is governed via a five-member board of supervisors, each elected from single-member districts.
-The county is led by a county administrator, who is appointed.

-The Mississippi Department of Human Services (MDHS) has its headquarters in Jackson and in Hinds County.
-The Division of Youth Services operates the Oakley Training School (OTS) in an unincorporated area of Hinds County.

-The Mississippi Department of Corrections has its headquarters in Jackson and in Hinds County.
-It operates the Jackson Probation & Parole Office in the city.
+Politics

+Hinds County is one of the most staunchly Democratic counties in Mississippi due to it being an urban county and having a large African-American population.
+The last Republican to win the county was George H.W.
+Bush in his failed 1992 re-election bid.